 5. Shure SM58 – Live & Reliable

 The Shure SM58 is one of the most recognizable microphones in history.
 While it’s most famous for live performance, it also works well for recording vocals thanks to its rugged build and reliable sound.
-It won’t match the detail of a condenser mic, but if you want a versatile mic that can go from stage to studio, the SM58 is a dependable choice.

 Pros